markizano/ytffmpeg/doc/configuration.md

   to avoid reading from cache and just forcefully generate a fresh subset of build artifacts from the resources.
   Can be set to true per-execution with the `-f` or `--force` cli argument.

+## .ytffmpeg.log_level
+- Type: str
+- Default: INFO
+- Description: Choice of DEBUG, INFO, WARNING, ERROR, CRITICAL for logging level. (mostly DEBUG and INFO are used).

 ## .ytffmpeg.youtube
 - Type: dict